 Conduct follow-up consultations with patients and adjust their treatment strategy as necessary through a course of treatment.

-Display an understanding of applying herbal therapeutics in the following areas;

-gynaecology and obstetrics, paediatrics, psychiatry, dermatology, geriatrics and in general practice.
+Display an understanding of applying herbal therapeutics in the following areas: gynaecology/obstetrics/reproductive health, paediatrics, psychoemotional health, dermatology, geriatrics, acute medicine, and in general practice.